codesharedot/bitcoin-gold-price/README.md

-# iota price
+# neo price

-Gets the iota price with Python (from JSON).
+Gets the neo price with Python (from JSON).

 https://pythonbasics.org